 This is definitely a kid-friendly cave.
 Children as young as 7 have navigated the cave without much difficulty.
 Take your time and keep the youngsters close and they will do fine.

 On another note, this is not a pet friendly cave as the navigation of the rocks and the fact that there is only one way in and out means that it will be rough for pets to navigate.
 If they have to poop or pee, the biology of the cave is such that the excrement will not be broken down and the smell will make the experience for others rather, well, stinky.
 There is also the danger of someone stepping in the mess and hurting themselves.
 So please, no animals on this trip.

 The Forest Service biologists have identified several species of spiders, worms, centipedes, and millipedes that live inside the cave.
-There are also mice and bats that live in the Lava River Cave year-round.
+There are also mice and bats that live in the cave year-round.

 The cave’s bat population is relatively small and the bats are very shy so visitors rarely see them.
 Please do not disturb the bats, as they are usually in hibernation until mid-July and disturbing them can kill them.